maxint-rd/YT_7-seg_modules/README.md

  - height: 63.2mm, 23 holes + margin
  - width: 33.7mm, 13 holes + margin

-*NOTE: on this example module IN and OUT are reversed.
-See Connections section below for revised specifications.*
+*NOTE: See Connections section below for revised specifications of module IN and OUT.*

 &nbsp;<br>
 &nbsp;<br>